astropy/astropy/docs/coordinates/frames.rst

 The :ref:`astropy-coordinates-api` includes a list of all of the frames built into `astropy.coordinates`, as well as the defined transformations between them.
-Any transformation that has a valid path, even if it passes through other frames, can be transformed to.
+Any transformation that has a valid path, even if it passes through other frames, can be transformed too.
 To programmatically check for or manipulate transformations, see the `~astropy.coordinates.TransformGraph` documentation.